garrandall/popular-music-data/tracks/love-touch--theme-from--legal-eagles---rod-stewart.md

   ranking_list: Billboard Hot 100
   start_date: '1986-09-27'
 ---
-Ooh, baby, I don't know why
+Oh baby, I don't know why
 But somehow I always seem to get
 Tangled up in my pride
-Ooh, baby we're not that blind
+Oh baby we're not that blind
 Deep down inside you know
 This love's worth one more try
 Don't push it all aside